-This type of bridge is what we call a ‘hardtail’ bridge, which means that the bridge is not supposed to remove, and is generally easiest to maintain.
-Gibson style (Les Pauls, Flying V’s, Explorer etc.) guitars often come with tune-o-matic style bridges.
+This type of bridge is what we call a ‘hardtail’ bridge, which means the bridge is not intended to remove and is generally easiest to maintain.
+Gibson style (Les Pauls, Flying V’s, Explorer etc.) guitars often come with Tune-o-matic style bridges.

-Tune-matic bridges consist of two parts, the saddle, and the stoptail.
+Tune-o-matic bridges consist of two parts, the saddle, and the stoptail.
 The saddle is where the strings touch the bridge, and this is where you’ll do your adjustments.
 The stoptail is just there to hold the strings.
-Some tune-o-matic bridges don’t have the stoptail, in which case the strings usually go through the body and come out one the other side.
+Some Tune-o-matic bridges don’t have the stoptail, in which case the strings usually go through the body and come out one the other side.

 The way you adjust the action on a Tune-o-matic is very simple.
 Tune-o-matic saddles have two pole pieces, one on either side.
 You can raise or lower them with a flathead screwdriver.
 Don’t mistake these with the pole pieces on the stoptail, as this won’t affect your action in any way.

-Besides the tune-o-matic, there are other hardtail bridges.
-Most hardtail bridges that are not tune-o-matic bridges look roughly like some bridges in the images below.
-These bridges are usually either string-thru, or top-loading.
+Besides the Tune-o-matic, there are other hardtail bridges.
+Most hardtail bridges that are not Tune-o-matic look roughly like some bridges in the images below.
+These bridges are usually either string-thru or top-loading.
 String-thru bridges include holes that are drilled through the body, through which you run the strings.
 Top-loading means the strings are blocked by the bridge itself, and these do not include holes that go through the body.

-Adjusting these is very simple, and very precise.
-On these types of bridges you can usually set the action of each individual string, which is nice and precise, but it takes a little more time.
-You adjust the action by using a small allen key.
-On some hardtail bridges, you’ve got two screws per string, so you’ll have to make sure they stay flush, or otherwise your bridge will not be even, which can compromise tuning stability.
+Adjusting these is very simple and very precise.
+On these types of bridges, you can usually set the action of each individual string, which is nice and precise, but it takes a little more time.
+You adjust the action by using a small Allen key.
+On some hardtail bridges, you have two screws per string, so you’ll have to make sure they stay flush.
+Otherwise your bridge won’t be even, which can compromise tuning stability.